oTree-org/oTree/_docs/tutorial.md

 We are almost done, but one more page is needed.
 After a player makes a contribution, they cannot see the results page right away; they first need to wait for the other players to contribute.
 You therefore need to add a `WaitPage`.

 There should be some logic in this wait page.
 When all players have completed the `Contribute` page, the players' payoffs can be calculated.
-You can trigger this calculation inside the the `after_all_players_arrive` method on the `WaitPage`, which automatically gets called when all players have arrived at the wait page:
+You can trigger this calculation inside the the `after_all_players_arrive` method on the `WaitPage`, which automatically gets called when all players have arrived at the wait page.
+Another advantage of putting the code here is that it only gets executed once, rather than being executed separately for each participant, which is redundant.

+We write `self.group.set_payoffs()` because earlier we decided to name the payoff calculation method `set_payoffs`, and it's a method under the `Group` class.
+That's why we prefix it with `self.group`.

 ```
 class ResultsWaitPage(WaitPage):